+Volume - V

-Volume - IV Issue - IV
+Issue - IV

-December 2015
+December 2016

-educated people alone.
+in this sector (both direct and indirect) are not restricted to the better educated or technically educated people alone.
 While 75% of the employment generated through the indirect route are filled in by candidates who are SSC/HSC or less educated, companies also help under qualified candidates to reach a desired skill level by investing in their training and skill up gradation

-- .
-Promoting women empowerment: The growing trend in the number of women employed in this sector indicates that not only does the industry offer equal opportunity to women but also has in place proactive and sensitive mechanisms which counter the common causes that discourage women from pursuing employment in the corporate sector. - .
-Women employment in the industry is set to rise to 45% by 2010 from the current 30%. - .
-Providing high growth opportunities for the youth: The industry has created excellent employment and fast track growth opportunities for the younger section of the population and is likely to become one of the largest employers of a growing 'young population' of India. - .
-The overall median age group of the sector is 28.9 years with 70% of the workforce being in the age-group 26-35 years. - .
-Creating opportunities for the 'out-of-the-mainstream' candidates: The IT industry through its innovative recruitment practices has also hired persons who would not typically be considered employable such as retired persons and housewives.
+- Promoting women empowerment: The growing trend in the number of women employed in this sector indicates that not only does the industry offer equal opportunity to women but also has in place proactive and sensitive mechanisms which counter the common causes that discourage women from pursuing employment in the corporate sector. - Women employment in the industry is set to rise to 45% by 2010 from the current 30%. - Providing high growth opportunities for the youth: The industry has created excellent employment and fast track growth opportunities for the younger section of the population and is likely to become one of the largest employers of a growing 'young population' of India. - The overall median age group of the sector is 28.9 years with 70% of the workforce being in the age-group 26-35 years. - Creating opportunities for the 'out-of-the-mainstream' candidates: The IT industry through its innovative recruitment practices has also hired persons who would not typically be considered employable such as retired persons and housewives.